Social Icons

 Directed by Anna Boden and Ryan Fleck

-Marvel has something D.C. seems not to have figured out, casting people to play roles and making the best out of those people.
-The financial investment Disney sunk into building the Marvel Cinematic Universe (this is the twenty-first movie in the MCU) is paying out while D.C. is just playing catch up.
+Marvel has something D.C. just hasn’t figured out yet: casting the perfect people for roles and getting the most out of them.
+The financial investment Disney made in building the Marvel Cinematic Universe (this is the twenty-first MCU movie) is clearly paying off, while D.C. is still playing catch-up.

-Set in 1995, the movie focuses on Carol Danvers as she discovers her past grow to become Captain Marvel as Earth is in the middle of a galactic war between two alien civilizations the Krees and the Skrulls.
+Set in 1995, the movie focuses on Carol Danvers as she uncovers her past and grows into Captain Marvel while Earth gets caught in the middle of a galactic war between two alien civilizations, the Kree and the Skrulls.

-The movie plot has a little back and forth going on, but it is best you see the movie itself to get the feel, here is the best I can do.
-Carol Danvers/Captain Marvel/Vers (Brie Larson) is a member of the Kree force who are trying to keep the Skrulls in check.
-The Skrulls are aliens who have the ability to shape shift into any organism down to their DNA.
+The plot jumps back and forth a bit, but here’s the gist of it: Carol Danvers/Captain Marvel/Vers (Brie Larson) is part of the Kree force trying to keep the Skrulls in check.
+The Skrulls are shape-shifting aliens capable of mimicking any organism down to its DNA.

 Dumbo (2019)